bitcoin-dot-org/developer.bitcoin.org/reference/rpc/importmulti.rst

 Conversely, if all the private keys are provided and the address/script is spendable, the watchonly option must be set to false, or a warning will be returned.

-Note: This call can take over an hour to complete if rescan is true, during that time, other rpc calls may report that the imported keys, addresses or scripts exists but related transactions are still missing.
+Note: This call can take over an hour to complete if rescan is true, during that time, other rpc calls may report that the imported keys, addresses or scripts exist but related transactions are still missing.

+Note: Use "getwalletinfo" to query the scanning progress.

 Argument #1 - requests
 ~~~~~~~~~~~~~~~~~~~~~~